Skip to main content

 • Steady guidance for those walking through difficulty or change

-🌿 The Heart of This Blog: Oswald Chambers Reflections
+The Heart of This Blog: Oswald Chambers Reflections

 Quick Link to Home—Most recently posted devotional + more:

-The Quill and Me—A Devotional Blog
+The Quill and Me—Devotional Blog (linked)

 Beginning January 1st, I started writing daily reflections on My Utmost for His Highest (Oswald Chambers' golden book).
 If you are here for spiritual growth, begin where the golden book begins—the January 1— Chambers Reflection (linked).
 In a natural progression, Chambers takes us a little deeper every day.
-These posts are part of my own spiritual growth, and I walk them before, during, and after I write them.
-They often begin long and full and I trim them so they become a short, gentle read.
-They're rich with spiritual insight and often include a prayer and a breath prayer.
+They're rich with spiritual insight and most of them include a prayer and a breath prayer.
+This is the current core of my blog.

-🌿 Earlier Devotionals
+Earlier Devotionals

 Before the Chambers reflections, I wrote Daily Verse & Prayer (Dec 1, 2025 – Mar 14, 2026).
 These posts are mostly short Scripture, reflection, and prayer entries and remain as an archive of the early days of this work.

-🌿 Archived Posts
+Archived Posts

 All posts are listed by Date, Verse, and Title under Archived Posts, located directly under the Translation box at the top of every post.

-🌿 Categories (Labels)
+Categories (Labels)

 Every post is placed into a category to help you find what you need.
 These are found in the Labels section on the top right side of the blog.
 Click the drop‑down arrow to view the small orange links.